AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow-step-reference.md

 ## Sign Document step {#sign-document-step}

-The Sign Document step enables you to use Adobe Sign to sign documents.
+The Sign Document step enables you to use Acrobat Sign to sign documents.
 The Sign Document step has the following properties:

 * **Agreement Name:** Specify the title of the agreement.
 The agreement name becomes part of the subject and body text of the email sent to the signers.
 * **Locale:** Specify the language for the email and verification options.
-* **Adobe Sign Cloud Configuration**: Choose an Adobe Sign Cloud Configuration.
-If you have not configured Adobe Sign for AEM Forms, see [Integrate Adobe Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).
+* **Acrobat Sign Cloud Configuration**: Choose an Acrobat Sign Cloud Configuration.
+If you have not configured Acrobat Sign for AEM Forms, see [Integrate Acrobat Sign with AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md).

 * **Document to be Signed:** You can choose a document from a location relative to the payload, use payload as the document, or specify an absolute path of the document.
 * **Input Attachment Path:** Select an attachment.
 These attachments are included in the Signing Document.
 You can keep the attachments at a location relative to the payload or specify an absolute path of the attachments.